- We live in an economy where about 70-80% of market value is derived from intangible assets such as corporate reputation.

 — Corporate reputation and sustained superior financial performance by P.W.
 Roberts & G.R.
 Dowling - Strategic Management Journal (2002)

 There are many methods to gauge the public sentiment of your company and even ways to fix a damaged corporate reputation if needed.
-But the corporate reputation quotient should always be at top of mind because it is widely accepted as the most comprehensive measure of stakeholder perception.
+But the corporate reputation quotient should always be at the top of mind because it is widely accepted as the most comprehensive measure of stakeholder perception.

 Many people consider The Harris Poll/CRQ to be a reliable validation of corporate reputation, so it can drive public perception that either positively or negatively affects a business’s bottom line.